Bluesky at Home » Recipes » How to Make a Strawberry Vanilla Cake

 How to Make a Strawberry Vanilla Cake

-Like peaches, strawberries are an iconic summer fruit.
-The luscious berries are so delicious eaten out of hand.
-But in this cake, strawberries shine.
-I feel certain that you would like to know how to make a strawberry vanilla cake.
+In this cake, strawberries shine.
+I feel certain you will like to learn how to make a strawberry vanilla cake.

-In the summer, at the height of the strawberry season, the flavor of the berries comes through.
 Even if you are not a baker, this strawberry vanilla cake is easy to make.
 It’s so pretty you will want to serve it to friends and family.
+It would be the centerpiece of your Easter dinner.

-If your favorite flavor in a peanut butter and jelly sandwich is strawberry, you will especially love this cake.
+If your favorite flavor in a peanut butter and jelly sandwich is strawberry, you will especially love this delicious cake.

 How to Make a Delicious Strawberry Vanilla Cake

 This Strawberry Vanilla Cake is moist, tender, and full of vanilla and strawberry flavor.
-It’s the perfect summer cake when strawberries are in season.
+It’s the perfect cake when strawberries are in season.
 This picture was my inspiration.

 This cake starts with a traditional yellow cake.
 This homemade version packs a ton of buttery vanilla flavor.
 A yellow cake is the perfect base for a variety of bolder flavor additions/variations and frostings.

-As always, for any recipe, start with your mise en place ~ gathering all your ingredients.
+As always, for any recipe, start with your mise en place – gathering all your ingredients.
 Meet my assistant, Lilah.

+At this point Annabelle joined the fun.
 The girls used butter wrappers to add the softened butter to the pans.

 When the vanilla cake batter is ready, we poured the batter into the greased and papered cake pans.
 Each pan held 1.7 ounces of batter.